adtzlr/felupe/docs/howto/mixed.rst

 Mixed-Field Problems
 ~~~~~~~~~~~~~~~~~~~~

 FElupe supports mixed-field formulations in a similar way it can handle (default) single-field formulations.
 The definition of a mixed-field formulation is shown for the hydrostatic-volumetric selective three-field-variation with independend fields for displacements :math:`\boldsymbol{u}`, pressure :math:`p` and volume ratio :math:`J`.
 The total potential energy for nearly-incompressible hyperelasticity is formulated with a determinant-modified deformation gradient.
-The built-in Neo-Hookean material model is used as an argument of :class:`fem.ThreeFieldVariation` for mixed-field problems.
+The built-in Neo-Hookean material model is used as an argument of :class:`~felupe.ThreeFieldVariation` for mixed-field problems.

 ..  code-block:: python